ygidtu/NBIA_data_retriever_CLI/README.md

 - The `public.cancerimagingarchive.net/nbia-download/servlet` use `POST` to transfer data from server to local , the connection may be terminated even before the download is complete.
 Therefore, **PLEASE** set timeout as huge as possible
 - progress bar is a mess when using multiple process
+- I do not have a account of NBIA, therefore this program could not handle the restricted data for now.